 CX in Practice

+As mentioned, CX tasks are broader and focus on the customer journey.
 Here are some tasks that a CX team may complete:

 - Conduct a customer satisfaction survey to gain insights into people’s experiences with your brand